vladsrdic/ICEBot/README.md

 # ICEBot
-Discord bot utilized in the PDC and ICE Discord channels.
-Currently Java, going to be switched over.
+Discord bot mostly for fun that does simple things like roll dice and act as an 8ball.